Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 {% subclass_feature(subclass="Nightstalker - Spectral Blades Variant") %}
 ### Modifiers
-_7th-level Nightstalker - Shadow Shot Variant feature_
+_7th-level Nightstalker - Spectral Blades Variant feature_

-You may add a single modifier to both **Hunter or Hunted** and **Shadow Scout**:

-**Hunter or Hunted** Modifiers:

-1. Necrosis: When a marked enemy dies, regain health equal to 1d6 times your Ranger Level.
-2. Bloom: When a marked enemy dies, it explodes dealing 25 or their max hp (whichever is lower) necrotic damage to all creatures within a 5 ft radius. (damage stacks with Black Hole)

-**Shadow Scout** Modifiers:
+You get access to one of the following

+1. **Shadow Dance**: After killing a marked enemy, move up to 10 ft without provoking attack of opportunity.
+2. **Death Spiral**: Once per turn, when you hit a creature that has resistance to bludgeoning, piercing, or slashing damage, you deal an additional 1d6 necrotic damage.
-1. Over the Horizon: You and all allies within 50 ft are not negatively impacted by traveling at a fast pace when moving through your Favored Terrain
+3. **Over the Horizon**: You and all allies within 30 ft are not negatively impacted by traveling at a fast pace when moving through your Favored Terrain
-2. One with the Abyss: You and all allies within 50 ft are able to move stealthily at a normal pace when moving through your Favored Terrain
+4. **One with the Abyss**: You and all allies within 30 ft are able to move stealthily at a normal pace when moving through your Favored Terrain

 {% end %}